observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/local_deployment.md

 docker run --name ocs-postgis -p 0.0.0.0:5432:5432 -e POSTGRES_PASSWORD=postgres -d postgis/postgis
 ```

 {% include notification.html message="By default, postgreSQL within a docker container will store its data in the docker container's filesystem.
-If you want to persist the database, should should either create a docker volume or volume mount the postgreSQL data directory in the container to a folder on your local filesystem when you start the container.
+If you want to persist the database, you should either create a docker volume or volume mount the postgreSQL data directory in the container to a folder on your local filesystem when you start the container.
 Check out the [docker docs](https://docs.docker.com/storage/volumes/) for more information." %}

 After you have a postgreSQL instance running that you can connect to with a username and password, create a database for each OCS application you will use.
 These instructions assume the username and password are both set to the value `postgres`: